 I’ve worked as a writer and editor for my entire adult life.
 At 20, I landed my first paying gig as a freelancer for my hometown newspaper.
 By the time I graduated Phi Beta Kappa from the College of Wooster, I had also written a few hundred articles for the college newspaper.
 Getting a byline proved addictive.
 I’ve spent the past 20 years attaching my name to published stories.
 For nearly a decade, I worked on the editorial staff of The Ohio State University’s faculty-staff newspaper.
 I followed that job with two years as a communications officer at the University of Cambridge in England where I worked primarily in internal (staff) communications and my duties included editing the university’s staff magazine.
 I am currently the communications manager for Sasakawa Peace Foundation USA, which works to strengthen US-Japan relations.

-My first book will be published on September 4, 2018: Poetry 101 (Simon & Schuster: Adams Media).
+My first book was published on September 4, 2018: Poetry 101 (Simon & Schuster: Adams Media).
 As a freelance journalist, my writing has appeared in the Wall Street Journal, CASE’s Currents magazine, Forbes Travel Guide, Metropolis (Tokyo), Tokyo Families Magazine, Military Spouse magazine, the Dayton Daily News, the Columbus Dispatch, Columbus Monthly Magazine, the Atlanta-Journal Constitution and Ohio University’s research and alumni magazines.
 I also wrote a Tales from Tokyo blog for angloinfo.com and have worked with GPSMyCity.
 I’m the author of an as-yet-unpublished travel memoir about my three years as an American newlywed adjusting to military and English culture in Cambridge, England.